CDRT/docs/bios/settings/thinkpad/power.md

 </details>

 <details><summary>Alarm Time (HH : MM : SS)</summary>

 Field to select the exact time for the system to turn on.

-Active when ‘Wake Up on Alarm’ has one of the values:
+Active when `Wake Up on Alarm` is one of:

 * Single Event
 * Daily Event